larammerce/docs/8.x/core-concepts/admin-requests.md

 - The response is passed back through the middleware layer for additional processing (if necessary).
 - Finally, the response is returned to the server and sent back to the client over the network connection.

+So the path typically involves several steps including client request, routing, authentication, validation, processing and the response as the final step.
+Also,throughout this process, the platform may make use of middleware, caching, and other techniques to improve performance and security.

 :::warning Middleware And Controllers :